-Back in the day audiophiles in droves bought them from all the major mail order audiophile record dealers (you know who I’m talking about), apparently not noticing the overblown bass and spark-spark-sparkling top end.
-(Perhaps the same audiophiles who think that Mobile Fidelity makes good sounding records?)
+Back in the day audiophiles in droves bought this pressing from all the major mail order audiophile record dealers (you know who I’m talking about), apparently not noticing the overblown bass and spark-spark-sparkling top end.
+Perhaps the same audiophiles who think that Mobile Fidelity makes good sounding records?

-Better yet, fix your stereo so you won’t need phony audiophile records like this one to make it sound good!(more…)
+Better yet, fix your stereo so you won’t need phony audiophile records like this one to make it sound good. (more…)